Quantum computing is the start of possibilities without end

 needed for the production of more advanced Quantum Computers.

 “Our M Ventures division is investing in a number of startups,” says Harbach.
 “We’re also taking part in several initiatives focusing on quantum computing hardware.
-Meanwhile, we’ve set up scouting projects in our Innovation Center which tackle new hardware approaches that fit with our Performance Materials business unit and we organized an ‘Applied Quantum Conference’ in February 2020, together with the European Space Agency and GSI – a leading particle accelerator facility.”
+Meanwhile, we’ve set up scouting projects in our Innovation Center which tackle new hardware approaches that fit with our Electronics business unit and we organized an ‘Applied Quantum Conference’ in February 2020, together with the European Space Agency and GSI – a leading particle accelerator facility.”

 As for the longer-term future, Harbach is confident quantum computing is here to stay.

 “It will be one of the widest research field of the future,” he says.
 “This is just the beginning.”